jeuneseven/iOS-Interview-Questions/README.md

 # Miscellaneous

+## Have you worked with CI/CD for iOS?
+How to automate SDK releases?

+CI/CD Tools: GitHub Actions, Bitrise, Jenkins, CircleCI.

+Automation Steps:

+- Use Fastlane for building & code signing.
+- Run unit/UI tests automatically.
+- Auto-increment version & changelog.
+- Push build to TestFlight or release tag to GitHub.

 ## How does GCD work?
 What is the difference between async and sync?

 - DispatchQueue.main.async {} → for UI updates